 Symptoms of Lower Urinary Tract Dysfunction Research Network (LURN)

-In an effort to better understand the nature of the symptoms that characterize LUTD, the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) has established the Symptoms of Lower Urinary Tract Dysfunction Research Network (LURN).
-The LURN is comprised of an interdisciplinary team of researchers, study coordinators, and medical facilities at six US clinical sites and a data coordinating center (DCC).
-These sites are working together to improve the lives of people with LUTD.
+To better understand the nature of the symptoms that characterize LUTD, the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) has established the Symptoms of Lower Urinary Tract Dysfunction Research Network (LURN).
+LURN is composed of an interdisciplinary team of researchers, study coordinators, and medical facilities at six US clinical sites and a data coordinating center.
+These sites work together to improve the lives of people with LUTD.

-The LURN is sponsored by the NIDDK, a division of the National Institutes of Health (NIH).
+LURN is sponsored by NIDDK, a division of the National Institutes of Health.

 Primary Investigators